-Network Rail released a statement on 9 November 2020 that there were 1,714 incidents in the last 12 months of road vehicles hitting rail bridges across Britain.
+Network Rail released a statement on 9 November 2020 that in the last 12 months there have been 1,714 incidents where road vehicles have hit rail bridges across Britain.

 Network Rail estimate that bridge strikes cost them £23 million a year in bridge repairs and compensation for delayed trains.
 Network rail is now looking to reclaim 100% of the cost of the bridge strike from those operators whose vehicles strike their bridges.

 Unsurprisingly, Traffic Commissioners are concerned about bridge strikes, reflecting in their annual reports, and the approach taken by the Senior Traffic Commissioner in the statutory documents 1* and 6**.